stratosphereips/NetSecGame/docs/architecture.md

-## NetSecGame Architecture
+# NetSecGame Architecture
-The Network Security Game(NSG) works as a game server - agents connect to it via TCP sockets and interact with the environment using the standard RL communication loop: Agent submits actinon and recieves new observation of the environment.
+The NetSecGame (NSG) works as a game server - agents connect to it via TCP sockets and interact with the environment using the standard RL communication loop: Agent submits action and receives new observation of the environment.
 The NSG supports real-time, highly customizable multi-agent simulations.

 ## Game Components
 The following classes are used in the game to hold information about the state of the game.
 They are used both in the [Actions](#actions) and [GameState](#gamestate).
 See the API Reference for [GameComponents](game_components.md)
 ### Building blocks
 #### IP
 IP is immutable object that represents an IPv4 object in the NetSecGame.
-It has a single parameter of the address in a dot-decimal notation (4 octet represeted as decimal value separeted by dots).
+It has a single parameter of the address in a dot-decimal notation (4 octet represented as decimal value separated by dots).

 Example:
 ```python